rmukunda/data-engineering-capstone/README.md

 | ----------- | ----------- | ----|
 | code | number | code for country used in I94|
 | country | string | name of country|

+Data choice:

+This is an obvious choice, as it would country details, especially useful in reports.

 Data munging: